talkable/talkable-docs/source/email_marketing_and_automation/custom_app.rst

      "phone_optin": "true"
    }

-Sync email opt ins
+Sync email opt-ins
 ..................

 This action automatically synchronizes all people whenever they sign up and opt in.
-Email signups without opt in are not triggered by this action.
+Email signups without opt-in are not triggered by this action.

 *Default payload:*